“Love your voice for the rest of your life!”

 “First of all, Lisa is a very good teacher.
 She takes the time to go into the material properly, and is patient and welcoming to everyone.
 Secondly, it is a safe place to give opinions and put yourself out there.
 It’s a great support group!”

-“I have very much enjoyed the platform provided by the “Phoenix Project”, a place where I’ve been able to talk to understanding listeners about my age related vocal problems or celebrate my successes as a singer and teacher.
+“I have very much enjoyed the platform provided by the “Phoenix Program”, a place where I’ve been able to talk to understanding listeners about my age related vocal problems or celebrate my successes as a singer and teacher.
 Of course, my vocal successes are not what they would have been 30 years ago but my fellow singers know this and celebrate with me.
 Being able to share some of the hurdles age puts in your way ( wider vibrato, smaller range, change in timbre, shorter breath) is comforting and the ensuing discussion often opens up new avenues to explore.”

 –Mary Frances Lubahn